 The Company has exposure to the risks of changes in market interest rates relating to its cash and cash equivalents.
 All other financial assets and liabilities in the form of receivables and payables are non-interest bearing.
-The Company had no external borrowings or loans as at 31st December 2015.
+The Company had no external borrowings or loans as at 31 December 2016 that have exposure to the risks of changes in market interest rates.